-It’s that time of year again – the leaves are falling off the trees, the kids are heading back to school, and summer is coming to a close.
-But just because the vacation might be over, doesn’t mean the fun has to end.
-If you’re looking for one last hoorah with your kids as they head back to school, consider taking a staycation.
-You’ll not only save money, but you’ll be able to enjoy a much needed vacation from your summer vacation!
+If you’re looking for a great way to spend some time with your family in the comfort of your own home, consider taking a staycation.
+You’ll not only save money, but you’ll be able to connect with your loved ones on a new level, and have fun doing so!
 We’re going to give you some of our best tips for getting creative with your staycation.
 You’ll see why you don’t have to hop on a plane to have fun!

 Photo Credit: Pixabay

 Have a Board Game-athon – Put on some music and get out all your old favorites!
 From Candyland or Trouble, to Apples to Apples or Monopoly, it’s easy to spend a whole afternoon playing board games.
 You can even stop by your local Goodwill or Target to pick up a few new games to enjoy as a family.
 If you feel like getting a bit competitive, keep an overall score of who wins the most games at the end of the day!

 Photo Credit: Flickr/Noodles & Company

 Enjoy an Indoor Picnic – Don’t feel like eating out or cooking?
 Treat yourself to an indoor picnic.
 Pick-up some global dishes to-go from your local Noodles & Company, then head home, spread out a blanket and some napkins on your living or family room floor, and travel the world with each bite.
 Make it adventurous by suggesting everyone order something they’ve never had before.
 Be sure to keep the TV off to encourage conversation among each other, and try asking where everyone would want to go if they could travel anywhere in the world!